 \subsection{dBFT as SMR model}

-In dBFT, the states are replicated and broadcasted across multiple nodes in a distributed environment.
-The dBFT consensus algorithm can be modelled as a state machine with replication (SMR).
+In dBFT, states are replicated and broadcast across multiple nodes in a distributed environment.
+The dBFT consensus algorithm can be modelled as a state machine with replication.
 Each node that participates in the consensus acts as a replica to maintain the states for consistency.
-The delegates in the consensus group $\mathcal{N}$ are labelled by numbers $\{0,...,|\mathcal{N}|-1\}$.
+The delegates in the consensus group $\mathcal{N}$ are labelled by the indexes $\{0,...,|\mathcal{N}|-1\}$.
 To formally present the system, we abstract the NEO system based on State Machine Replication (SMR) model \cite{Schneider90}\cite{lynch1996}.
 The model presents the \textit{transition} of \textit{state}s\footnote{In this paper, we regard the term \textit{state} and \textit{view} as the same.} under specified \textit{action}s.
-An old state moves to a new state (also known as final a state) according to the given sequence of inputs and actions at a discrete-time tick.
-The \textit{action}s are marked with two notations containing $\mathsf{pre\_condition}$ and $\mathsf{effect}$, respectively defining the achievability of inputs and influence of the changes.
+An old state moves to a new state (also known as the final state) according to the given sequence of inputs and actions at a discrete-time tick.
+The \textit{action}s are marked with two notations containing $\mathsf{pre\_condition}$ and $\mathsf{effect}$, respectively, defining the achievability of inputs and the impact of the changes.
 Here we provide the definitions.